 I can hardly believe that we are in our 3rd year homeschooling!
-We just got our homeschool curriculum for 1st and 2nd grade, and I’ll be sharing what that is in this post!
+My kids are now in 1st and 2nd grade, and I’ll be sharing our curriculum choices in this post!

 If you’re new here, I consider us to be pretty eclectic with a Charlotte Mason influence.
 We use different curriculums for each subject, not one for all.

 My main focus right now is reading, handwriting, math…and lots of free time!

 We also have a 4.5 year old preschooler, and a newborn.
 So, giving myself a big ol’ break this summer and we will begin slowly, adding in one subject at a time until we find our groove.

 Blue and Hazel site is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites

 Homeschool is a lifestyle for us rather than just curriculum

 Our best learning often happens throughout the day, in pockets, and sometimes unplanned when inspiration strikes.